spencertipping/phi/design.md

 than is ideal.
 True concatenative simplifies all of that and means that functions are as simple as quoted lists or something.
 It really is a much nicer execution model.

+In fact, we can start with a monomorphic execution model and end up with polymorphic if we use a scope/parser to drive concatenative execution: we get this easily by hijacking the source parser to quote things and then applying the value parser to those quoted values.